Proof of Residency Review for Rising 6th and 9th Graders

 The Monroe County Achievement Center will welcome its families from 5:00 p.m. - 6:00 p.m.

-Mary Persons High School Freshmen Orientation will begin at the Monroe County Fine Arts Center, then transition to the Freshman Campus.
-Students with last names beginning with A-K should arrive at 3 p.m.
-Students with last names beginning with L-Z should arrive at 4:30 p.m.
+Mary Persons High School Freshmen Orientation will begin at the Monroe County Fine Arts Center at 3 p.m., then transition to the Freshman Campus.
+An additional presentation will be held at 5:30 p.m. for those unable to attend the 3 p.m. session.

 School Supplies